paspring/paspring.github.io/_posts/2025-01-17-creating-sharepoint-lists-programmatically-with-python.md

 ✅ **Save time** with reusable scripts.
 ✅ **Ensure consistency** across different lists.
-✅ **Reduce human errors** when adding columns or modifying lists.
+✅ **Reduce human errors** when adding or modifying lists.
 ✅ **Easily integrate with other applications** that interact with SharePoint.

-With Python, you can efficiently **create, configure, and update SharePoint lists** using an API-driven approach.
+With Python, you can efficiently **create, configure, update, and delete SharePoint lists** using an API-driven approach.

 ---